-- if proof of good health is required, the change cannot take effect before Sun Life approves the proof of good health. - if you are not actively working when the change occurs or when if a dependent, other than a newborn child, is hospitalized on the date when the change occurs, the change in the dependent's coverage cannot take effect before the dependent is discharged and is actively pursuing normal activities.
+- if proof of good health is required, the change cannot take effect before Sun Life approves the proof of good health. - if you are not actively working when the change occurs or when Sun Life approves proof of good health, the change cannot take effect before you return to active work.

+if a dependent, other than a newborn child, is hospitalized on the date when the change occurs, the change in the dependent's coverage cannot take effect before the dependent is discharged and is actively pursuing normal activities.